BluRosie/doubutsu-no-mori-binary/README.md

 4.) run scripts/srcnamefix.sh

 ### building
-1.) run scripts/build.sh - will build files in src/asm, compress to yaz0, and then insert them into the rom
+1.) run scripts/build.sh - will build files in src/asm/, compress to yaz0, and then insert them into the rom.  then it will update the codeword table and the rom checksum

 # check out issues for a tracking of the progress on getting to where zoinkity was
 goal is to be able to get to where zoinkity was but a little more streamlined (ideally)